 f) Tournament – Karen Shackleton and Jodi Sutherland reported that Sweetheart Tournament was successful.
 There were some complaints about reffing, coaches and parents in the stands.
 Some games were going over their allotted times and the referees were required to take time off those games to keep everything running on time.

-There was some discussion about having a disciplinary committee consisting of 3 people knowledgeable on the rules and regulations of ringette in place with a one of those persons onsite during the tournament.
+There was some discussion about having a disciplinary committee consisting of 3 people knowledgeable on the rules and regulations of ringette in place, with a one of those persons onsite during the tournament.
 The other two would be available to convene in the case that there were questions or more extensive circumstances.

 Another suggestion was to have “fair play” banners hanging throughout the arena during the tournament to remind parents to support the game, players, officials and coaches in a positive manner.